How to take a headshot – 15 tips from a professional headshot photographer.

 Stick with basic adjustments: cropping, brightness, colour (adding some saturation or toning if required – but don’t push it!), and contrast (only if it needs it).

-Please avoid fake, skin blurring filters.
-They come off looking really ungenuine.
+Avoid fake, skin blurring filters.
 Nobody needs that!

 15 - How To Export & Upload